BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Shortcuts Part 2**

+I have found a Shortcuts are tremendously useful ways of saving time.
+A few minutes or even a few seconds shaved off a job you do regularly soon mounts up but that isn’t even the biggest value.
+The sooner you can get from wondering about what you should be doing, through working out how you should be doing it and finally actually getting it started the better.
+I find that the mental blockage that needs to be overcome sometimes the biggest obstacle to getting something done.

+I compose most of these articles using Google Keep.
+It’s a very flexible tool.
+Its the biggest drawback is that I use it so much it sometimes hard to find stuff I’m working on.
+So for things like this that I do regularly, I create a tag for the article that means I can find this specific file almost simultaneously.
+Things like my current priority list also has a tag.
+That particular tag is preceeded with A1.
+Tags are listed alphabetically, so that makes sure that most important tag is the one on the top of the list.

+I have set up tags for categorising particular kinds of entry.
+I’m pretty sure that was completely a waste of my time. it’s a feature I never use.

+I also use the Shortcuts on my browser as a way of rapidly getting to webpages I use frequently.
+The good thing about that is that those are lists that I use regularly.
+So they are automatically near enough kept up-to-date.
+All in all, I regard shortcuts as almost an essential tool.

 #### **Shortcuts**

 I allow myself 10 minutes to write my GSDIANOZAS articles.
 I streamline the process as much as possible.
 That is as after all the point of the exercise.
 That’s reflected in using the acronym Getting Stuff Done In A Nexus Of Zero Attention Span.
 I regret the word Nexus now - but the Cult of Done principle of just getting it shipped applies.